Constitutional History

 The book uses new archival material to re-interpret our understanding of his career and legal thinking.
 By doing so, the book adds to our knowledge of the development of constitutional law in England during the early modern period and by extension, the basis of many modern liberties.

-I am now completing the chapter on the sixteenth century for the forthcoming Cambridge Constitutional History of the United Kingdom and investigating the relationship between attorney generals and the development of administrative law during the eighteenth century.
+My chapter on the sixteenth century in the Cambridge Constitutional History of the United Kingdom provides a modern overview the historical study of the constitutional law of the period.

 Religious Thought and the Law